Skip to content ↓

 Our SEND Team

-Identification and Assessment of Children with SEND
+Identification and assessment of children with SEND

 We work in close partnership with families and local settings.
 Many children with special educational needs will therefore be identified through the transition and induction process.